dotnet/docs/docs/standard/base-types/quantifiers-in-regular-expressions.md

  The `*` quantifier matches the preceding element zero or more times.
 It's equivalent to the `{0,}` quantifier. `*` is a greedy quantifier whose lazy equivalent is `*?`.

  The following example illustrates this regular expression.
-Of the nine digit groups in the input string, five match the pattern and four (`95`, `929`, `9219`, and `9919`) don't.
+Five of the nine-digit groups in the input string match the pattern and four (`95`, `929`, `9219`, and `9919`) don't.

  [!code-csharp[RegularExpressions.Quantifiers#1](../../../samples/snippets/csharp/VS_Snippets_CLR/RegularExpressions.Quantifiers/cs/Quantifiers1.cs#1)]
  [!code-vb[RegularExpressions.Quantifiers#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/RegularExpressions.Quantifiers/vb/Quantifiers1.vb#1)]